-Talking to your ext is tough – but it just got a little easier.
+Talking to your ex is tough – but it just got a little easier.

 Love can be a strange and funny thing.
-When you’re in the thick of it, all you want to do is be around that person – spend every waking moment with them, talking to them, and staring lovingly into their eyes.
+When you’re in the thick of it, all you want to do is be around that person and spend every waking moment with them.
 But then, as many of us know, that feeling often doesn’t last.
 And it’s unfortunate – but a reality – when it happens to a marriage when children are involved.
-But it can be even more difficult, frustrating, and maddening, when that person you could talk to about anything is simply someone you no longer care to talk to, or have as a part of your life.
+But it can be even more difficult, frustrating, and maddening when that person you could talk to about anything is simply someone you no longer care to talk to or have as a part of your life.

 Truth be told, this is a more common problem than you might even realize.
 And there’s nothing wrong with it – people do grow apart, or move on, and simply don’t wish to communicate anymore.
 Perhaps there are concerns for safety or well-being as well.
 Again, understandable reasons.
 But that doesn’t mean that you can cut off communication completely if you are collecting child support.
 And this gets especially difficult when the payer of child support missing a payment or stops paying altogether.